rcl-coding/openbadges-criteria/README.md

 - In your forked branch, open the criteria from the 'criteria' folder.
 Make your changes in Markdown.

 **Create a new criteria**
-- In your forked branch, open the new criteria folder.
+- In your forked branch, open the criteria folder.
-- Create a new Markdown file for the criteria (eg: javascript-foundation.md)
+- Create a new Markdown file for the new criteria (eg: csharp-foundation.md)
 - Create your criteria and ensure you comply with the structure for a criteria as explained above
-- Add metadata (title, parent, nav_order) to your markdown file to establish proper navigation
+- Add metadata (title, parent, nav_order) to your markdown file to establish proper navigation to your new criteria

 **Sample Criteria File**
 ```markdown